 Step 6: Reheat before serving.

-Step 7: Optional garnish: Using a small skillet or fry pan - toast the sunflower or pumpkin seeds with some fresh thyme and a pinch of salt, until they take on some golden hues.
+Step 7: Optional garnish: Using a small skillet or fry pan - toast the sunflower or pumpkin seeds with some fresh thyme and a pinch of salt, until they take on some golden colour.
 Shake or stir the seeds well during toasting.

 📋 Recipe notes